wp-plugins/kebo-twitter-feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 0.9.6 =
+* New Feature: Included a 'kebo_twitter.pot' file, so that users can translate the plugin into their own language.
+If you do translate it, I would be grateful if you could send the files to me and we will include them in the plugin.

+= 0.9.5 =
+* Note: Removed the date format option.
+The plugin now uses the date format selected under 'Settings -> General'.
+This allows it to be automatically be translated for those using WordPress in other languages.
+* Note: Updated the Error Log area of the options page to make it only visible if there have been an error, and to make it more clear these are errors when connecting to the Twitter API.
+* Note: Various updates to the language used in the plugin.

+= 0.9.4 =
+* Bug Fix: Missed changing a class name in the plugins CSS from the previous change to US English which meant one 'Intent' icon could be the wrong color.
+* Bug Fix: Slightly adjusted the Tweet container CSS to improve compatibility with the sites Theme CSS.

+= 0.9.3 =
+* Bug Fix: Corrected spelling from British English to US English, 'Favourite' to 'Favorite'.
+* Note: The above change also means that one of the CSS classes changed name.
+One of the 'Twitter Intent' links changed from '.kfavourite' to '.kfavorite', now all the CSS classes are in US English there should be no further changes.

+= 0.9.2 =
+* Bug Fix: Correctly schedules Tweets to be refreshed according to plugin option.
+Change in Tweet data format caused this to break in 0.9.x!

+= 0.9.1 =
+* Bug Fix: Now correctly deletes the old Tweet data on update, allowing the plugin start using the fixed format of Tweet data.
+* Note: If 0.9.0 caused an error when outputting Tweets this fixes it.

+= 0.9.0 =
+* Bug Fix: Fixed WordPress failing to serialize the Tweet data (due to Unicode Characters), by using 'json_encode' myself before saving the data (which correctly handles Unicode characters).
+* Note: The above problem was hidden by most sites simply refreshing Tweets every pageload before rendering the page, so another advantage is that those sites will go back to using the background caching which does not impact page load speed.

+= 0.8.0 =
+* New Feature: You can now choose to show media (photos) attached to Tweets using the Shortcode and Widget, by selecting the option 'Show Media?'.
+It currently only works for the 'List' display, but working it into the 'Slider' display is being planned.
+* Note: If you notice any display issues with the photos displayed under Tweets please let me know, and ideally give me a live site URL, so that I can fix the plugins CSS where possible.

+= 0.7.8 =
+* Note: Now refreshes Tweets when the plugin updates.
+* Note: Removed debug code from previous testing version to make it public safe.

+= 0.7.7 =
+* Bug Fix: Temporary fix for an error caused by miscalculating where Hashtags and Mentions are inside the Tweet text which resulted in corrupting the data.
+* Bug Fix: The plugin now refreshes Tweets even if the Tweet data is corrupted.
+* Note: Not a public release, only going out to certain people.

+= 0.7.6 =
+* Note: Skipped a version to fix a bad 0.7.5 release (not all files updated).

+= 0.7.5 =
+* Bug Fix: Prevent 'Cannot unset string offsets' error from occurring by changing how we deal with the expiry time at the end of the $tweets array.

+= 0.7.4 =
+* Bug Fix: Prevent an 'Illegal string offset' warning from occurring by checking for an array keys existence first.

+= 0.7.3 =
+* New Feature: You can now choose whether or not to show conversations in your feed using the Widget and Shortcode.
+* Bug Fix: Prevent undefined index on updated plugins.

+= 0.7.2 =
+* Bug Fix: Handles character encoding differently, should work on all sites/themes using UTF8 charsets.
+* Bug Fix: Improved handling of linkifying hashtags and mentions in tweet text.
+No longer uses regex.
+* Note: Changed the "Sorry, no Tweets were found." error message to "The Tweet data is not in the expected format.", which better reflects the situation.
+* Note: There have been a lot of character encoding issues reported recently and I am determined to fix these.
+If you notice any problems please let me know.

+= 0.6.7 =
+* Bug Fix: Correctly decode codes for single quotes.
+* Bug Fix: Prevent duplicate options save messages.

+= 0.6.6 =
+* Bug Fix: Fixed duplicate admin notices.

+= 0.6.5 =
+* Bug Fix: Improved admin notices when user action is required.

+= 0.6.4 =
+* Bug Fix: Improved check to run upgrade script.

+= 0.6.3 =
+* Bug Fix: Fixed upgrade function not running on plugin update.
+Twitter connection data should now be migrated on update.
+* Bug Fix: Now correctly decodes single quotes in Tweet text.

+= 0.6.1 =
+* Bug Fix: Fixed Plugin settings page not correctly identifying if a social connection has been made or not.

+= 0.6.0 =
+* Bug Fix: Store Twitter Connection data in reliable format, so it cannot be lost.
+* Note: Your Twitter Connection information will be migrated from a Transient to an Option on activation.
+If anything goes wrong you may need to connect the plugin to your Twitter account again.

+= 0.5.13 =
+* Bug Fix: Correctly calculates 'timeago' when WordPress is using a timezone which is not GMT/UTC.

+= 0.5.12 =
+* Bug Fix: Correctly decode HTML chars like &amp; to &.
+* Bug Fix: Improved error log styling for improved readability.
+* Note: Extended the date format options to include full year displays.

+= 0.5.11 =
+* Bug Fix: Encoding of International Characters.
+* New Feature: Added option for date format to plugin options page.
+* Bug Fix: Display times using users time zone.

+= 0.5.10 =
+* Bug Fix: Properly encode/decode Tweet text using UTF-8, so that characters display as intended when output.
+* Note: I am still investigating how to display characters as symbols as seen on the Twitter website.

+= 0.5.9 =
+* Bug Fix: Added output buffering to the Shortcode, fixes Tweets appearing at the top of the page regardless of Shortcode position.
+(Thanks dstZloi)

+= 0.5.8 =
+* Bug Fix: Fixed corruption of Tweet data when special characters were used to create symbols on Twitter.
+(Thanks Rosie)

+= 0.5.7 =
+* Bug Fix: Removed code which can potentially cause fatal PHP error.

+= 0.5.6 =
+* Bug Fix: Avoids Fatal PHP Error when the format of fetched data is not as expected.

+= 0.5.5 =
+* New Feature: Added 'Offset' attribute to the Shortcode, allowing you to skip a certain number of the Tweets from the beginning of the feed.
+* Note: Added Shortcode information and attributes to the 'Other Notes' section.
+* Bug Fix: Twitter API responses only come GZIP'd if the relevant Accept-Encoding headers are present, the default is now without inflation.
+This should resolve the rare cases where badly formated data was fetched, as the website could not deflate the response and so no Tweets could be displayed.
+* Note: Added details of WordPress's inbuilt functionality for embedding Tweets into posts/pages to the 'Other Notes' section.

+= 0.5.4 =
+* Bug Fix: Fixed Slider javascript output to use new class names.

+= 0.5.3 =
+* Bug Fix: Slider style of Twitter Feed CSS updated to the new class names.

+= 0.5.2 =
+* Bug Fix: One CSS class had not been correctly prefixed with 'k', updated the 'text' using the list view to 'ktext'.

+= 0.5.1 =
+* Bug Fix: Fixed missing file (shortcode.php) from version 0.5.0.

+= 0.5.0 =
+* New Feature: Added a Shortcode to display the Twitter Feed in content areas.
+Example usage (with default values filled in, these will be used if you do not specify anything): [kebo_tweets title="Latest Tweets" count="5" style="list" theme="light" avatar="off"].
+* Note: Most CSS classes were changed, were prefixed with 'k', so 'reply' becomes 'kreply'.
+This only effects people who have customised the styling of the Widget.
+* Bug Fix: Fixed a problem with showing a blank Tweet if you had less Tweets on your account than the Tweets you were trying to show.

+= 0.4.3 =
+* Warning: The next major version (0.5.0) will be coming in the next couple of days and will re-name most of the classes used, to avoid any styles being picked up from commonly names classes (like .reply).
+So if you have written custom CSS to change the style of the plugin, please be aware that your styling might stop working when we change the class names.
+* Bug Fix: Reverted code used to check for Tweets before rendering, which was incorrectly causing "Sorry, no Tweets were found." to be displayed.
+* Bug Fix: Profile images now correctly link to the users profle (Thanks Joshua Michaels).

 = 0.4.2 =
 * Bug Fix: Fixed error logging to include internal WP_Errors when making HTTP requests, not just Twitter API errors.